-205 VOCAL POLYPHONY OF THE RENAISSANCE.
-S even years.
+205 VOCAL POLYPHONY OF THE REN-AISSANCE.
+F even years.
 A study of the vocal works of sixteenth century composers, especially Josquin, Lassus, Palestrina, Victoria, Byrd, Hassler, and Gibbons.
 Exercises in modal counterpoint.
 Singing and drill in aural perception.
 Listening repertory of compositions.
 Prerequisite: 104.
-Mr. Slenk.
+Not offered 1973-74.

-206 INSTRUMENTAL AND VOCAL POLYPHONY OF THE LATE BAROQUE.
-F even years.
+206 INSTRUMENTAL AND VOCAL PO-LYPHONY OF THE LATE BARQUE.
+S odd years.
 A study of contrapuntal practice of late Baroque composers, principally J. S. Bach.
 Exercises in tonal counterpoint.
 Singing and drill in aural perception.
 Listening repertory of compositions.
 Prerequisite: 203.
 Mr. Slenk.

-220 Church Music.
+220 CHURCH MUSIC.
 I, S odd years.
 A study of the worship music of the major Christian traditions in relation to their liturgies.
 Principles of appropriate worship music are discussed in the light of the history of church music.
 Prerequisite: 204.
-Not offered 1972-73.
+Not offered 1973-74.